zewish/redux-remember/packages/docs-website/src/content/docs/usage/legacy/web.md

   myStateIsForgotten
 };

-const rememberedKeys: (keyof typeof reducers)[] = ['myStateIsRemembered']; // 'myStateIsForgotten' will be forgotten, as it's not in this list
+const rememberedKeys = ['myStateIsRemembered'] satisfies (keyof typeof reducers)[]; // 'myStateIsForgotten' will be forgotten, as it's not in this list

 const reducer = rememberReducer( combineReducers(reducers)